 The Bankruptcy Means Test

-In 2005, Congress made a sweeping change to the bankruptcy law.
+In 2005, Congress made a sweeping change to the bankruptcy law through BAPCPA.
 Among the numerous changes was the addition of a Means Test to determine your eligibility to file a Chapter 13 bankruptcy or a Chapter 7 bankruptcy.
-It would take days and 40 pages to explain in detail the means test, so as a general over view, the Means Test is government figures that take into account the County of your residence and the number of individuals who live in your household (family size) that sets a gross annual revenue amount that would allow you to either file a 3 year Chapter 13 (minimum amount of time in a Chapter 13 is 3 years) or a mandatory 5 year Chapter 13 case and which would determine if one is eligible to file a Chapter 7 at all.
+As a general overview, the Means Test is government figures that take into account the County of your residence and the number of individuals who live in your household (family size) that sets a gross annual revenue amount that would allow you to either file a 3 year Chapter 13 (minimum amount of time in Chapter 13 is 3 years) or a mandatory 5 year Chapter 13 case and which would determine if one is eligible to file a Chapter 7 at all.

 Now, in a Chapter 7 case, if your income is higher than what the government figure is for your family (household) size, then a twelve page Means Test form must be completed to determine if, after all your deductions are taken in account such as car payments, house note(s), secured debts, tax payments, and numerous other deductions, then upon listing all the deductions, if the number is less than the amount required by the government, you could pass the Means Test and still be eligible to file.
 As one can see, this is an answer that generally can not be answered without sitting down with an attorney at the firm so the amounts can be calculated.
 Again, this is an attempt to explain a very complex form that must be completed accurately with the assistance of the client and proof of their earnings for the six months prior to filing a bankruptcy case.